Indre-V/animation-quiz/README.md

 ### Header

 This webpage has a header consistent across all screen sizes.
-It contains Intstructions and Feddback sections on the right.
+It contains Instructions and Feedback sections on the right.
 They both can be open at the same time.
 The close buttons and send buttons are the same styles as all the other buttons on the page.
 The headings are blue color so they blend in well and do not distract the quiz players.

 ![Header large screen](docs/header-full-screen.png)

 #### Instructions

 When clicked on instructions, a window opens with a close button on the bottom.
-This functionality is the same accross all devices.
+This functionality is the same across all devices.
 Instructions are written in plain English and displayed in a list style view.

 <details><summary><b>Instructions View</b></summary>